 lasts 1-2 rides, Use it if you want a super clean and efficient drivetrain, great for a Road Rider or Mountain Bike looking for peak performance

 The whole point of a wax lube, it to build up a protective layer of wax with ceramic particles on the chain.
 So with each wipe down and application, a fresh layer of super fine and super smooth ceramic wax particles are attaching themselves to the chain.
 This will help reduce friction while keeping the chain clean.
-We also like using wax lube on cables, it does not build up dirt like a traditional oil.
+We also like using wax lube on cables, as it does not build up dirt like a traditional oil.

 WD 40 – goes on thin and helps free up stuck parts like shifters and door hinges, but evaporates very quickly so it’s not a great oil for your chain.